 and Family Development Center’s Birth to Five Assessment and Treatment Programs (2001-2003), Frank D. Lanterman Regional

-Center (assessing infants and school-aged children with suspected developmental delays, autism and Asperger's syndrome (2005-2009)),
+Center (assessing infants, preschoolers and school-aged children with suspected developmental delays, autism and Asperger's

-and developmental assessments for children of different ages, including highly gifted applicants to the Mirman School, Stanford's
+psychoeducational and developmental assessments for children of different ages, including highly gifted applicants to the

-EPGY and Online High School, Johns Hopkins Center for Talented Youth programs, and Mensa.
+Mirman School, Stanford's EPGY and Online High School, Johns Hopkins Center for Talented Youth programs, Mensa, and the Davidson

 Gifted Assessment Options

-Preschool and Primary Scale of Intelligence-Third Edition (WPPSI-III)
+Wechsler Preschool and Primary Scale of Intelligence-Fourth Edition (WPPSI-IV)

-(for 2 year 6 months through 7 years 3
+2 year 6 months through 7 years 7 months)

 Stanford-Binet Intelligence Scales: Fifth Edition